aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/index.md

 title: What are Non-Upgradeable Plugins?
 ---

-In this section, we guide you through the implementation of building a Non-Upgradeable Plugin.

 A Non-Upgradeable Plugin is a Plugin built on smart contracts that cannot be upgraded.
 This may or may not be what you want.

 Some observations: